rapid7/bix/README.md

 }
 ```

-All styles your store in bix are automatically prefixed using [inline-style-prefixer](https://github.com/rofrischmann/inline-style-prefixer), the same prefixer that Radium uses for it's own autoprefixing.
 Usually this method is used for styles used across the entire application, so placing this in your entry JavaScript file (for Webpack / Browserify) or at the top of your closure will ensure that the styles are available to components downstream.

+Also, you can rest easy writing your styles.
+All styles your store in bix are automatically prefixed using [inline-style-prefixer](https://github.com/rofrischmann/inline-style-prefixer), the same prefixer that Radium uses for it's own autoprefixing, so you can just focus on writing the styles you want.

 ### Component styles